Vasna (Borsad): Population

 The population mainly survives on farming and agriculture, but in the last ten years many families have migrated from this village to cities and overseas.
 Vasna has the most NRI families out of the Chovis Gam Patidar Samaj.

 Darmaj is a short distance away and Borsad is nearby, too.

 Vasna has recently had proper sewage system put in place as well as having the most reliable mains power supply for a village.
 Other Chovis Gam territories don't have solid paving, even to this date, but Vasna, due to its overseas NRI population amounts, have had funding in place to provide this facility throughout the main parts of the village.

 Places of interest

 In the centre of the village there is a big house around three stories high, with a great Krishna Statue atop it, and this house can be seen from any rooftop in Vasna.
 This house was constructed in the late 1960s or early 1970s.
 There are also many temples which are popular attractions.

 Trimandir: This temple has been built based on the non-sectarian concept developed by Param Pujya Dada Bhagwan to demonstrate that the essence of all religions is the same, to achieve self-realisation.
 The temple has idols of Lord Simandhar Swami, Lord Krishna (Vaishnavism), Lord Shiva (Shaivism) and other Gods and Goddesses, including the Tirthankars of Jainism.

 Sports

 Economy

-Vitthalbhai Parshottambhai Patel was very good Sarpanch from 1992-2002 and after his son Chetankumar Vitthalbhai Patel Elis Pappubhai was Sarpanch from 2011-2018.

 The pupils co-operative bank supports villagers studying abroad.
 And another bank is Bank of India.
-Directly in front of the Swaminarayan Mandir, are the homes of the Desaibhai Mangalbhai family.
-Most notably is Ravjibhai Desaibhai Mangalbhai Patel, who immigrated to America in the 1990s.
-He grew up in the village and recalls the days when kerosene lamps were prevalent.
-He would read his school books in the moonlight.